For media inquiries, contact:

 UCSF East Africa Preterm Birth Initiative

-Mary Colucci, Warm Up America!
+Sarah Guenther-Moore, Warm Up America!

 A Tiny Hat Can Save a Life

-Carrollton, TX (September 25, 2017) - Each year across the world, 1 million preterm babies die within their first 28 days.
+Carrollton, TX (September 25, 2017) - Each year across the world, one million preterm babies die within their first 28 days.
 Unable to regulate their temperatures, they are vulnerable to hypothermia and ultimately death.
 Tiny hats are an easy solution; they give tiny babies a fighting chance.

-University of California San Francisco’s East Africa Preterm Birth Initiative and the Warm Up America! foundation are partnering on the Tiny Hats for Tiny Babies campaign to deliver knitted and crocheted hats to newborn health facilities in Kenya, Uganda and Rwanda.
+The University of California San Francisco’s East Africa Preterm Birth Initiative and the Warm Up America! foundation are partnering on the Tiny Hats for Tiny Babies campaign to deliver knitted and crocheted hats to newborn health facilities in Kenya, Uganda and Rwanda.
 The goal is to collect 1,117 tiny hats to mark World Prematurity day on November 17, 2017 and to present the hats to representatives from East African health ministers attending a global conference in San Francisco.

 “Our thousands of volunteers nationwide who year-round provide warm handmade afghans and clothing to people in need are especially moved when the small gesture of providing a warm cap may help a preterm infant survive,” comments Mary Colucci, Warm Up America!’s executive director.
 “They are enthusiastic supporters of this campaign.”